Consumer Debt Statistics

 In 2020, people from Generation X owed $32,878 on average.
 Millennials and baby boomers, in contrast, carried an average debt by age of $27,251 and $25,812, respectively, according to American debt statistics.

 The primary sources of debt vary depending on the generation.
-So, about 21% of personal indebtedness among Millennials was college debt.
+So, about 21% of personal indebtedness among millennials was college debt.
 Credit card balances, car loans, and educational expenses for family members contributed 20%, 6%, and 7%, respectively.
 In addition, about 26% of millennials owed nothing in 2018.

 Generation X and baby boomers had drastically different sources of debt, as indicated by national consumer debt statistics.
-Credit card balances, car loans, and student loans were the top three debt contributors for Gen X with 29%, 7%, and 7%.
-Among Baby Boomers, most amounts owed were due to credit cards (25%), car loans (8%), and credit lines (5%).
+Credit card balances, car loans, and student loans were the top three debt contributors for Gen X with 29%, 7%, and 7%, respectively.
+Among baby boomers, most amounts owed were due to credit cards (25%), car loans (8%), and credit lines (5%).
 Only 13% of Generation X Americans claimed to carry no debt, while 28% of baby boomers were debt-free in 2018.

-21. Gen X had the highest median credit card debt in 2014.
+21. Gen X had the highest average credit card debt in 2021.

-As the average credit card debt stats show, Generation X turned out to be the generation with the highest median credit card balance of $5,000.
-This was established in a 2014 research on personal debt statistics conducted by PRC.
+As the average credit card debt stats show, Generation X turned out to be the generation with the highest average credit card balance of $7,070.
 The Silent Generation, baby boomers, and millennials carried average credit card debts of $3,177, $5,804, and $4,576, respectively.
 The total average credit card balance across all generations was about $5,221 and much lower than the other types of consumer debt.